Liu Chao-shiuan

 Liu Chao-shiuan (劉兆玄 (Liú Zhàoxuán); born 10 May 1943) is a Taiwanese chemist and politician.
-He is a former president of the National Tsing Hua University (1987–1993) and Soochow University (2004–2008) and a former Premier of the Republic of China (2008–2009).
+He is a former president of National Tsing Hua University (1987–1993) and Soochow University (2004–2008) and a former Premier of the Republic of China (2008–2009).

 Early life and education

 Liu was born in Changsha, Hunan, in 1943.
 His family moved to Taiwan during the Great Retreat.
 After graduating from the Affiliated Senior High School of National Taiwan Normal University, he studied chemistry at National Taiwan University and graduated with his Bachelor of Science (B.S.) in 1965.
 Liu then completed graduate studies in Canada, where he earned a Master of Science (M.S.) in chemistry from the Université de Sherbrooke in 1968 and his Ph.D. from the University of Toronto in the field in 1971.

 Liu is also an author, and, together with two of his brothers, has published novels of ancient Chinese rovers practicing martial arts under a pen name called "Shangguan Ding" (上官鼎).

 Liu started to receive public attention when he was the President of National Tsing-hua University in Hsinchu before 1993.
 At that time, he and his school had just successfully hosted the annual unified college entrance examinations in Taiwan.
 He became the President of Soochow University in 2004.

 Liu's nephew is Citizen University founder Eric Liu, who was a White House speechwriter and policy adviser for President Bill Clinton of the United States.